 You may apply to join West Yorkshire Police from the age of 18 years.
 There is no upper limit for applying and older applicants are encouraged.
-You will be required to complete a 2 year probationary period.
 The normal retirement age for a Police Officer is 60 years.
 Additionally, there are no height restrictions; it is your abilities that are important.

 The application form is very in depth and must be filled in completely and correctly.
 Make sure you read the requirement of each stage thoroughly as failure to pass each section will see the end of your application.
 When completing your answers follow these hints –